🔑 Emoji key:

 Description: StoryCorps’ One Small Step initiative is “an effort to remind the country of the humanity in all of us, even those with whom we disagree.”
 Through the program, strangers with different political views come together to record a 50-minute conversation — not to debate politics — but to get to know each other as people.
 Audio recordings of each interview are archived at the Library of Congress.
 During this fireside conversation, Chris Norris, a longtime journalist in Philadelphia who now works at StoryCorps, will discuss how the project can be replicated and scaled nationally, how it can drive community and civic engagement, and how journalists can help promote the kind of storytelling it encourages.

-Speaker: Christopher Norris, strategic adviser to the CEO, StoryCorps
+Speaker: Christopher Norris, Chief Strategy Officer, StoryCorps

 Host: Kathy Merritt, senior vice president, Radio, Journalism and CSG Services, Corporation for Public Broadcasting